 Lower right back pain may be an early symptom of the following:

-- Gallbladder inflammation.
 Gallbladder inflammation or dysfunction is typically marked by severe indigestion, particularly following meals.
 Gallbladder dysfunction typically causes upper right abdominal pain and right-sided back pain.

-- Liver problems.
 Pain related to the liver may be caused by inflammation (hepatitis), an abscess, liver scarring (cirrhosis), or an enlarged or failing liver.
 Symptoms of liver problems include pain in the upper right abdomen and/or back, fatigue, nausea or lack of appetite, and jaundice.
 Liver problems are relatively rare in persons not already at risk.

 If the above conditions are the suspected cause of troubling symptoms, seeking prompt medical attention is advised.